Need Assistance? Call Us Mon-Fri: 8:00am-7:00pm Sat: 10:00am-3:00pm 888-920-7627

-The VA streamline refinance allows veterans with current VA home loans to refinance to lower interest rates with low credit score requirement and no income verification.
+The VA streamline refinance allows veterans with current VA home loans to refinance to lower interest rates with low credit score requirements and no income verification.
 This new loan is done in about 3-4 weeks with little effort from the Veteran.VA streamline loans are a great way for Veterans to take advantage of historically low-interest rates.

 VA Streamline loans let you refinance your mortgage with no out-of-pocket expenses.
 There are two different ways a lender can help you with a VA refinance.
 One is that you take a slightly higher interest rate and the lender picks up all costs.
 The other option is to get the lowest possible interest rate available and just roll in the leftover fees involved.

 This program also allows you to roll 60 days of interest in the new loan this allows you to skip two house payments.
-This program also allows you to get cashback from your Impound/Escrow account with a new loan.
+This program also allows you to get cash back from your Impound/Escrow account with a new loan.
 When doing a VA streamline, there are a few options available to the Veteran.

 The next option is to choose which loan term you want (15yr or 30yr).
 Again, each of these has its benefits.
 By speaking with one of our VA loan advisers that will be happy to explain all of the options available to you.